 CHINESE GOTHIC is an experiment, another font mashup.
-What would happen if you crossed an imitation Chinese font with a blackletter?
+What would happen if you crossed a pseudo “Chinese” font with a blackletter?
 Although they have very different origins, they have a comparable form; both are calligraphic, fragmented, and high contrast.
 I used Monotype Old English as a guide and drew and arranged three-point “brushstokes” in the manner of Wonton and many other such fonts.

-CHOW FUN is, of course, a faux-Chinese, faux-stencil font.
+CHOW FUN is a faux-Asian, faux-stencil font.
 The stencil gaps give this round, wide-set alphabet a little sparkle.
-It is based on a sample of hand lettering identified as “Crooks’ Stencil Designed Alphabet” in “Alphabets: Ancient & Modern,” compiled by J. B. Russell and published in 1945 by Padell Book Co.
+It was inspired by a sample of hand lettering identified as “Crooks’ Stencil Designed Alphabet” in “Alphabets: Ancient & Modern,” compiled by J. B. Russell and published in 1945 by Padell Book Co.

 FONT SHUI was inspired by a style of hand-lettering illustrated in “Alphabets: Ancient & Modern,” compiled by J. B. Russell (Padell, 1946).
 It was referred to as “Modern Oriental Alphabet” there and no designer was named.
 The font blends the appearance of the most ancient Chinese characters with a sleek Art Deco style.